Article written by Elisa

 After one day of sightseeing, it’s time to pack some sandwiches and head to the coast for a hike and a dip in the sea.
 Cap Fréhel in Côtes d’Armor is a peninsula and one of Brittany’s most spectacular sights.
 This beautiful place is home to a seabird reserve and a historic lighthouse.

 It is possible to climb up to the top of the lighthouse, or you can spend your time hiking around the area.
-There’s a paid parking on-site, but it gets full pretty fast.
+There’s paid parking on-site, but it gets full pretty fast.

 Hiking the Sentier des Douaniers (GR34)